AkerBP/deos-cognite-functions-template/README.md

 )
 ```
 The `folder` argument must point to the folder where the Cognite Function is located.
 The function must be named `handle` and placed in a `handler.py` file.
 Here, the `handler.py` is located in the root folder.
 Next, we generate the schedule that should run every 15 minutes.
 This is specified using the cron expression `*/15 * * * *`.
-We also supply necessary input data `data_dict` for the function call.
+The function receives necessary input data `data_dict` through the `data` argument.
 The schedule is instantiated by
 ```
 func_drainage_schedule = client.functions.schedules.create(
     name="avg-drainage-rate-schedule",